xinyuhou94/xinyuhou94.github.io/_pages/about.md

 ## About Me ##
 * I am a Visiting Assistant Professor at Indiana University, Kelley School of Business.
 Before that, I was a Postdoc Research Associate at The University of Cambridge (UK).
 It was a wonderful time working with fellows in Cambridge Endowment for Research in Finance (CERF) and Cambridge Centre for Finance (CCFin), Cambridge Judge Business School.
 * I completed my BA (Economics) and BS (Mathematics) at Wuhan University, and PhD in Economics at Washington University in St. Louis, where my PhD supervisor is Nobel Prize laureate [Philip H. Dybvig](https://dybfin.wustl.edu/).
 We have been working on a project about firm gambling using derivatives under the impact of "superpriority," which are bankruptcy safe harbor protections for qualified financial contracts (QFCs).
 See below.
-* My research interests lie in general Law and Economics, Corporate Finance, Banking and Economic Theory.
+* My research interests lie in general Law and Economics and Corporate Finance Theory.
 My current works focus on corporate bankruptcy, liability and firm monopsony power.
 * I was also affiliated with Cambridge Trinity College.
 * I do CrossFit outside of work.
-In Cambridge, I rowed in the Trinity Boat Club and practiced Aikido, a Japanese martial art aiming at overcoming oneself instead of cultivating violence.
-* I like sketching, playing the YangQin (a Chinese musical instrument), and praciticing 无为(wúwéi).
+I like sketching, playing the YangQin (a Chinese musical instrument), and praciticing 无为(wúwéi).

 ### _[Gambling for Redemption or Ripoff, and the Impact of Superpriority](https://ssrn.com/abstract=4444093)_
 (_joint with [Philip H. Dybvig](https://dybfin.wustl.edu/)_)

 Asset substitution by firms is gambling implemented by switching to inefficient and risky projects.
 Gambling using derivatives is more precise, gambling only to what is needed, with negligible efficiency loss.
-Optimal gambling can be small-scale "Gambling for redemption," which is socially beneficial, or large-scale "gambling for ripoff," which is socially inefficient, benefiting firm owners at the expense of bondholders.
-Gambling at scale is available with weak property rights, or in the U.S. through Qualified Financial Contracts (QFCs) with "superpriority" exemptions from bankruptcy provisions.
-Availability of gambling at scale reduces firm borrowing and value due to anticipation of gambling for ripoff.
+Optimal gambling can be small-scale "Gambling for redemption," which benefits both owners and (surprisingly) bondholders, or large-scale "gambling for ripoff," which benefits owners but hurts bondholders.
+Gambling at scale is available under weak property rights or in the U.S. with Qualified Financial Contracts (QFCs), which have "superpriority" in bankruptcy.
+The anticipation of gambling at scale reduces firm borrowing and overall value.

 [Poster[PDF] old but fun](http://xinyuhou94.github.io/files/GRRsp_poster.pdf)
 <!-- <embed src="http://xinyuhou94.github.io/files/GRRsp_poster.pdf" width="650" height="1800" type='application/pdf'> -->